 This will be an IFPA (International Flipper Pinball Association) event, with each player’s finishing position used for ranking within the world of competitive pinball.

 Entry fees will fund the prize pool, medals, and $1 from each player will go to support the IFPA.

 The top 4 open tournament winners will each receive a medal and a portion of the prize pool.

-The top 4 kids tournament winners will each receive a medal and a choice of one of the following prizes:
+The top 4 kids tournament winners will each receive a medal and a choice of prizes (to be announced).